ssypachev/nvrng/README.md

 Number of "spaces" is not limited.
 If one array can be used for different genders (like adjective for male and female animals in english, or second name for both male and female first name) then it can be substituted with one "a" array, see [EN Common Names](https://github.com/ssypachev/nvrng/blob/master/vocabularies/en_common_names.json).
 Array must contain at least one word.

 NOTE: if "a" is used, then "space" must not have any other keys.
-Also, all keys from all different "spaces" must match, except "a" key.
+Also, all keys from all different "spaces" must match, except for an "a" key.
 If vocabulary has any errors then `upload` method will return error with description of the problem.

 ## Examples